Chloé Zhao makes Oscar history, winning best director - WTMJ

 Hairstylists Mia Neal and Jamika Wilson of “Ma Rainey’s Black Bottom” became the first Black women to win in makeup and hairstyling.
 Ann Roth, at 89 one of the oldest Oscar winners ever, also won for the film’s costume design.

-The night’s first winner was Emerald Fennell, the writer-director of the provocative revenge thriller “Promising Young Woman,” for best screenplay.
+The night’s first award went to Emerald Fennell, the writer-director of the provocative revenge thriller “Promising Young Woman,” for best screenplay.
 Fennell, winning for her feature debut, is the first woman win solo in the category since Diablo Cody (“Juno”) in 2007.

-The broadcast instantly looked different.
-It’s being shot in 24 frames-per-second and in more widescreen format — more like a movie.
-In a more intimate show without an audience beyond nominees, winners were given wider latitude in their speeches.

-“It has been quite a year and we are still smack dab in the middle of it,” said King in the opening.
+“It has been quite a year and we are still smack dab in the middle of it,” King said.

 The telecast, produced by a team led by filmmaker Steven Soderbergh, moved out of the awards’ usual home, the Dolby Theatre, for Union Station.
 With Zoom ruled out for nominees, the telecast included satellite feeds from around the world.
-Performances of the song nominees were pretaped and aired during the preshow, including “Husavik (My Hometown)” from “Eurovision Song Contest: The Story of Fire Saga.,” in the Iceland town’s harbor.
-Other performances were made from the top of the film academy’s new $500 million museum.
+Performances of the song nominees were pre-taped and aired during the preshow.
+“Husavik (My Hometown)” from “Eurovision Song Contest: The Story of Fire Saga.,” was preformed from the Iceland town’s harbor.
+Others were sung from atop of the academy’s new $500 million film museum.

+Pixar notched its 11th best animated feature Oscar with “Soul,” the studio’s first feature with a Black protagonist.
+Peter Docter’s film, about a about middle-school music teacher (Jamie Foxx), was one of the few big-budget movies in the running at the Academy Awards.
+Another was Christopher Nolan’s “Tenet,” which last September attempted to resuscitate moviegoing during the pandemic, took best visual effects.

+David Fincher’s “Mank,” a lavishly crafted drama of 1940s Hollywood made for Netflix, came in the lead nominee with 10 nods and went home with award for cinematography and for production design.

 Best adapted screenplay went to the dementia drama “The Father.”
-Danish director Thomas Vinterberg’s “Another Round” won best international film.
+“My Octopus Teacher,” a film that found a passionate following on Netflix, won best documentary.
+Danish director Thomas Vinterberg’s “Another Round” won best international film, an award he dedicated to his daughter, Ida, who in 2019 was killed in a car crash at age 19.

 The red carpet was back Sunday, minus the throngs of onlookers and with socially distanced interviews.
 Only a handful of media outlets were allowed on site, behind a velvet rope and some distance from the nominees.
-Casual wear, the academy warned nominees early on, was a no-no. During the Oscar preshow, nominees gathered at an outdoor set at Union Station that resembled an open-air cocktail lounge.
+Casual wear, the academy warned nominees early on, was a no-no. Stars, limited to a plus-one, went without their usual battalions of publicists.

 But even good show may not be enough to save the Oscars from an expected ratings slide.
 Award show ratings have cratered during the pandemic, and this year’s nominees — many of them smaller, lower-budget dramas — won’t come close to the drawing power of past Oscar heavyweights like “Titanic” or “Black Panther.”
 Last year’s Oscars, when Bong Joon Ho’s “Parasite” became the first non-English language film to win best picture, was watched by 23.6 million, an all-time low.